fabric8io/fabric8/docs/getStarted/openshift.md

 oc get oauthclient fabric8
 ```

-If its got the wrong domain for the redirect URIs, just delete it and re-run gofabric8.
+If its got the wrong domain for the redirect URIs, make sure you have the [latest gofabric8 version](https://github.com/fabric8io/gofabric8/releases) on your `$PATH` then just re-run gofabric8
 ```
-oc delete oauthclient fabric8
 gofabric8 deploy -y -d my-new-domain.com
 gofabric8 secrets -y
 oc get oauthclient fabric8
 ```

-Though there's a pending issue to do this automatically whenever you run gofabric8 deploy